jmbartel/AstronomyUW/README2.md

 **Daily Scrum** <br>
 **4/3/2024** <br>
 **a.
 What did you do yesterday?** <br>
-Zach- Worked on DFD<br>
+Zach- Worked on DFD Level One: Updating/Adding Events<br>
-Joey- Worked on DFD Level One and assisted with <br>
+Joey- Worked on DFD Level One: Updating General Information and assisted with DFD Levl Zero alterations<br>
-Jalen- Created DFD Level One diagram and finalized changes on DFD Level Zero<br>
+Jalen- Created DFD Level One: Managing Reports diagram and finalized changes on DFD Level Zero<br>
 Brooke- Finished activity diagrams and transferring of all diagrams into Draw.io<br>
 Grace- Created and finalized text file for NoSQL database<br>
 **b.
 What are you planning to do today?** <br>
-Zach- <br>
+Zach- Start initializing the firestore databsebase and user authentication and work on history page design<br>
-Joey- <br>
+Joey- Begin crerating design for the join page<br>
-Jalen- Changing the design of the Resources page to include Bulma changes<br>
+Jalen- Changing the design of the Resources page to include Bulma adaptations<br>
-Brooke- Looking over all the diagrams to ensure their accuracy and submitted them all<br>
+Brooke- Look over all the diagrams to ensure their accuracy,submitted them all, and working on design for home page<br>
-Grace- <br>
+Grace- Begin creating the design for the calendar page utilizng bulma<br>
 **c.
 Any problems are you facing?** <br>
-None for the moment
+None for the moment <br>

 **Daily Scrum** <br>
 **4/9/2024** <br>